-Jax is home to four Fortune 1,000 companies and three Fortune 500 company headquarters, more than any other city in Florida.
-The area presents attractive markets in finance, logistics and hospitality due to its growing epicenter for restaurants, retail and commercial housing.
+Jax is home to several Fortune 1,000 and Fortune 500 company headquarters.
+The area presents attractive markets in finance, logistics and hospitality due to its growing epicenter for restaurants, retail and commercial buildings.

-If you’re moving to Jacksonville, FL and currently job searching, you won’t find a shortage of job opportunities.
+If you’re moving to Jacksonville, FL, and job searching, you won’t find a shortage of job opportunities.
 Here are some of the top companies in Jacksonville:

 - Fidelity National Financial